santiperez/base-express/README.md

 **workers**: Number of workers to start the application.
 **logger**: Contains the different transports for the winston logger.
 For log rotate in Files set transport.config.rotate to true (take a look at uat, and production configuration files).
 **test**: Tests configuration.
 Sets the url an path for Instanbul coverage reports.
-**swagger: Swagger configuration.
+**swagger**: Swagger configuration.
 Sets the url an path for API documentation.

 ```json
 {